Members' Research Service By / December 6, 2022

 © burdun / Adobe Stock

-The Commission proposal would require interpersonal communication services and others to search proactively for CSAM materials and grooming activities targeting children.
+In response to this situation, on 11 May 2022 the European Commission adopted a proposal for long-term rules to prevent and combat child abuse.
+The Commission proposal would require interpersonal communication services, such as webmail messaging services and internet telephony, as well as others, to proactively detect online CSAM materials and activities involving child grooming.
 However, this poses many concerns regarding privacy, security and law enforcement investigations.
-The proposal also provides for the establishment of a new EU centre to support implementation and supervision.
+The proposal also provides for the establishment of an EU centre to support the implementation and supervision of the new rules.

 Versions